xdtdaniel/CSE-3902/Dantong Xue_Sprint0/Game1/Game1/README.txt

    We added four new levels (19, 20, 21, 22) that can be accessed by going down at the initial starting level.
 Level 20 is designed so that you need to hide and run.
 Level 21 needs you to determine which path to go.
 Arrows are implemented as escalators.
 Level 22 has a new Boss of Saw.

 - New Achievement System (Baihua Yang):
-   Added 10 achievement for player to complete.
-All of them have awards and will be prompted out once completed.
-The achievement image frame used is from Hollow Knight.
+   Added 10 achievements for player to complete.
+All of them have awards and will be prompted out one by one once completed.
+The achievement image frame is from Hollow Knight.

 - New Weapons (Fan Shen):